Uganda

 Eco Brixs is a UK registered charity and a Ugandan registered NGO.
 Since its foundation in 2017, Eco Brixs has grown to become one of the largest recycling facilities outside the capital city of Kampala - recycling over 350 tonnes of plastic waste and creating 3000 income opportunities amongst local people.
 Using this plastic, they have developed a wide range of Eco-Products that have been utilised by both the construction and healthcare sectors.

-Church of Uganda, Kisiizi Hospital, Kabale District
+Partner: Church of Uganda, Kisiizi Hospital, Kabale District

 Church of Uganda Kisiizi Hospital is a 285 bed, private, not-for-profit health care provider, in rural Rukungiri district, southwest Uganda.
 The hospital consists of six wards - Surgical, Maternity, Medical, Isolation, Paediatric, and Psychiatric as well as an outpatient department / A&E, a full rehabilitation department with an attached long-term patient rehabilitation ward.
-There are numerous other services at the hospital such as community-based
+There are numerous other services at the hospital such as community-based outreach clinics, vaccination programmes, rehabilitation programmes, a HIV and antiretroviral treatment centre and a community health insurance project.

 In 2016, with support of ESTHER/ Irish Forum for Global Health grant funding, UCD School of Public Health, Physiotherapy & Sports Science established a partnership with Mbarara University of Science and Technology (MUST), Uganda, to strengthen education and research in Global Health between the two schools of Physiotherapy.

-Project 5:
+Project Overview

-Project Overview: The proposed goal of this project is to use sport as a tool for empowerment for education, particularly for girls.
+The proposed goal of this project is to use sport as a tool for empowerment for education, particularly for girls.
 A UNICEF report in 2019 stated that participation in sport improves children’s educational attainment and skills development including empowerment, leadership and self-esteem – contributing to their overall well-being and future prospects, (UNICEF, 2019).

 1. Provide school children, regardless of the socio-economic standing, with a quality sports programme.
 It is envisaged that this programme will build physical fitness and skills, but also mental and social wellbeing.
 There will be a key focus on promoting the programme to girls, due to the known benefits of sports but also the knowledge of high dropout/ non-participation of girls in sport globally.